-The term battery refers to storage for electrical energy that is not rechargeable (or rechargeable only to a very limited degree).
-They are also called primary battery.
-The Battery Act classifies them according to where they are used.
-We differentiate between batteries for appliances, vehicles and industry.
+The term battery refers to a storage element for electrical energy that is not rechargeable (or only rechargeable to a very limited extent).
+They are also called primary cell batteries.
+The Batteries Act (Batteriegesetz) classifies batteries according to their application, for instance it differentiates between portable batteries, automotive batteries and industrial batteries.

-The term accumulator refers to rechargeable storage elements, also called secondary cells.
-Several secondary cells wired together are also called a battery.
-Batteries are mainly made of metals.
-By recovering them, a contribution is made to responsible resource management.
-However, batteries also contain substances that pose a risk to health and the environment.
-For this reason, it is prohibited to dispose of them as household waste.
-In Germany more than 50,000 tonnes of batteries and accumulators for appliances are brought to market every year.
-The waste batteries for appliances are returned at retail outlets at no cost to the consumer.
-Many municipalities also offer to dispose of them at recycling centres or mobile pollutant collection centres.
+The term accumulator refers to rechargeable storage elements, also called secondary battery cells.
+Several secondary battery cells wired together are also called a battery.
+Batteries are mainly made up of metals.
+The recovery of these metals contributes to responsible resource management.
+However, batteries also contain substances that are harmful to health and the environment.
+For this reason, it is prohibited to dispose of batteries as household waste.
+In Germany, more than 50,000 tonnes of portable batteries and accumulators are placed on the market every year.
+Consumers can return waste portable batteries to retail outlets free of charge.
+In addition, many municipalities offer consumers the option to dispose of them at recycling centres or mobile pollutant collection centres.

-Industrial batteries include batteries for electric bikes and pedelecs and the batteries of electric vehicles.
-These can also be returned to the distributor.
-Vehicle batteries are also called starter batteries, as they are used for the starting, lighting and ignition power of vehicles.
-Vehicle batteries can also be returned free of charge to the distributor.
-They contain large amounts of lead and can be recycled almost completely.
+Industrial batteries include batteries for electric bikes and pedelecs and batteries for electric vehicles.
+These can also be returned to the distributors.
+Automotive batteries are also called starter batteries, as they are used for the starting, lighting and ignition power of vehicles.
+Automotive batteries can also be returned free of charge to retailers.
+These batteries contain large amounts of lead and can thus be almost 100 percent recycled.